dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 A good approach for using this technique in Nest is to create a `ConfigModule` that exposes a `ConfigService` which loads the appropriate .env file.
 While you may choose to write such a module yourself, for convenience Nest provides the `@nestjs/config` package out-of-the box.

-To begin using it, let's install the required dependency:
+To begin using it, let's install the required dependencies:

 ```bash
 yarn add @nestjs/config cross-env